openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 ![](img/creating-service-users.png)
 _Figure 22.
 Creating service users, with Username, Secret and Roles for a selected Realm_

-### HTTP, MQTT, and Websocket
+### HTTP, MQTT, and WebSocket

-The Manager API is compose of three APIs: HTTP, MQTT, and Websocket:
+The Manager API is compose of three APIs: HTTP, MQTT, and WebSocket:
 * HTTP API is the traditional request response API with live documentation available via Swagger UI (see `https://youraddress/swagger/`) or you can look at the [demo environment swagger](https://demo.openremote.app/swagger/).
 * MQTT is a publish-subscribe API which allows connecting to our MQTT broker
-* Websocket API is a publish-subscribe API that is event based.
+* WebSocket API is a publish-subscribe API that is event based.

 More information on these APIs regarding formats and authentication can be found in the documentation for [Manager APIs](../manager-apis/manager-apis.md)